 About Manaslu Circuit Trek

 Trek into the wilderness and among the beautiful mountain range is always adventurous and the most memorable.
-And among these treks, a trek to the eighth highest mountain of the world, Mt Manaslu marks unbeaten to any other trekking site.
+And among these treks, a trek to the eighth highest mountain in the world, Mt Manaslu marks unbeaten to any other trekking site.

-The journey to this trek begins with a little road trip from Kathmandu to the Gorkha district of Nepal.
+The journey to Manaslu Circuit trek begins with a little road trip from Kathmandu to the Gorkha district of Nepal.
 On your arrival at Arughat, Gorkha, you begin your trek on foot through the roads to Solkhola.
 The hike is about 12.4 km and it takes about 4-5 hours to reach Soti Khola (730m).
 Continuing the hike the next day you read Machhakhola which is 14 km and takes 4-5 hours to reach an elevation of 865m.
 The actual trail begins after Machhakhola when you leave the roads and ascend towards Jagat, a village at an altitude of 1340m covering 16 km of the trek within 8 hours of hike.
-The trek begins with the flowing waters of Budhi Gandaki River guiding us to our destination for the day.
+The trek begins with the flowing waters of the Budhi Gandaki River guiding us to our destination for the day.
 The beautiful river with the freshness of the forests right beside you with the chirping of the birds making you as lively as ever along with the aesthetic beauty appealing to you, nothing feels more heavenly.
 Escaping the daily dose of the loudest of the city and your busiest schedule, you feel relieved and refreshed by the nature.
-The surrounding throughout the trek heals you and makes you feel alive as ever.
+The surrounding throughout the Manaslu circuit trek heals you and makes you feel alive as ever.
 With this heart-whelming view along the trek, you ascend further to the valley of Deng.
 Deng is also known as Dying, it is a 19-20 km hike that would likely take about 7-8 hours, reaching an altitude of 1860km.
-Diverse landscapes, a mixture of Hindu and Buddhist culture and tradition, majestic views of mountains such as Manaslu Annapurna Ganesh Himal and various other peaks, along with pure wilderness will entertain your purpose of adventure and thrill.
+Diverse landscapes, a mixture of Hindu and Buddhist culture and tradition, and majestic views of mountains such as Manaslu, Annapurna, Ganesh Himal, and various other peaks, along with pure wilderness will entertain your purpose of adventure and thrill.
 Further to the trek, you head towards Namrung through the village of Lunga Chhyuda, which lies west of the Budhi Gandaki valley.
 The fascinating views of the Himalayas start on this route.
 You move towards Samagaun passing the Shyala village where you visit monasteries resembling the great history of time.
 Ribung Gompa is one of the popular ancient monasteries in Shyala village on the way to Samagaun.
 Not only that you will be visiting another infamous monastery known as Pungyen Gompa which offers stunning views of the glacier.
-Moving forward to the trek you reach Samdo, a village at an elevation of 3,875m which takes you about 3-4 hours from Samagaun.
+Moving forward to the Manaslu circuit trek you reach Samdo, a village at an elevation of 3,875m which takes you about 3-4 hours from Samagaun.
 As you move towards the Samdo you find yourself closer to the Tibetan culture as the trail takes you nearer to the Tibetan border.
-This village provides you with the most amazing views of the snow-capped mountains especially Mt Manaslu, the eighth highest mountain in the world, which is also known as Khutang by the local people.
+This village provides you with the most amazing views of the snow-capped mountains especially Mt Manaslu, the eighth-highest mountain in the world, which is also known as Khutang by the local people.
 From here onwards, the trek leads you to Dharmashala, also called Larkya la Phedi as you have the sights of the Larkya glacier.
 At Dharmashala, you are blessed with the views of Larkya Peak and Cho Danda.
-Continuing to the trek you hike through one of the sheer and challenging paths, Larkya la pass, which is also the highest point on this trek with an elevation of 5,545m.
+Continuing to the trek you hike through one of the sheer and challenging paths, Larkya la Pass, which is also the highest point on the Manaslu Circuit trek with an elevation of 5,545m.
 Although the pass is a little difficult and steeper, it sure is rewarding.
-It rewards you with the spectacular views of Annapurna II, Himlung Himal, Cheo Himal, and many more.
+It rewards you with spectacular views of Annapurna II, Himlung Himal, Cheo Himal, and many more.
 As you move along the trek you start to descend down to the elevation of 3,590m appreciating the magnificent mountain peaks.

 From here onwards the trek starts to descend down, Tilije (2,300) being the first destination.
 The trek descends down to high pastures from the rocky terrains and then to Dudh Khola another beautiful river on the way.
 Through the Gho village, a short walk brings us to Tilije.
-Then you move forward following the river of Marsyangdi via bamboo forests to Dharapani, and further descend down to Tal.
+Then you move forward following the river of Marsyangdi via bamboo forests to Dharapani and further descend down to Tal.
 On your way to Tal, you visit yet another monastery known as Thonje Gompa at Thonje.
-During this trek to Tal, you cross the Mani wall and arrive at your destination.
+During the Manaslu Circuit trek to Tal, you cross the Mani wall and arrive at your destination.
 Syange being the next designated location on the trek you cross Marsyangdi River and retrace your footsteps towards Jagat and finally reach Syange village.
 This village being your last destination on the trek you take a road trip to Besishahar, stay there to rest, and finally leave for Kathmandu the next day.